 The Time Trap

-40% of SMBs cite "too busy with operations" as the primary barrier to innovation.
+40% of small businesses cite "too busy with operations" as the primary barrier to innovation.
 But being too busy to innovate today means being too uncompetitive to survive tomorrow.

 The Fragmented Technology Trap

-SMBs are spending $25,000–60,000 per year on disconnected technology that creates more problems than it solves.
+Small businesses are spending $25,000β60,000 per year on disconnected technology that creates more problems than it solves.
+Most of this waste traces back to the hidden costs of manual processes and disconnected systems that no one has quantified.
 20-30% of team energy gets consumed by workarounds and manual data movement.
+Choosing technology as a strategic ally rather than a checkbox changes how every tool investment is evaluated.

 2Why Small Businesses Fall Into the Innovation Gap